-The health risks of smoking are well-known, but for people with diabetes, smoking is a serious risk factor for numerous health issues.
-Smoking can increase the risk of complications and may even trigger type 2 diabetes.
+For people with diabetes, smoking is a serious risk factor for numerous health issues.
+It can increase the risk of complications and may even trigger type 2 diabetes.

 Smoking can lead to a wide range of complications, many of which are also complications of diabetes.
 It is also the leading cause of preventable death in the United States, where more than

 Smoking affects not only those who do it, but also people who share their space.
 The Centers for Disease Control and Prevention (CDC) suggest that secondhand smoke is responsible for

 Learn more about the links between smoking and diabetes, as well as how to minimize the effects, here.

 Lifestyle choices are a major risk factor for type 2 diabetes and its complications.
 Smoking may be one of these choices.

 According to the CDC, people who smoke are